Gelelemend: Biography

 Gelelemend was born near the Lehigh River in Pennsylvania, son of Bemino (John Killbuck Sr.) and his wife.
 His father became a renowned war leader during the French and Indian War.
 Under the matrilineal kinship system of the Lenape, Gelemend was born into his mother's Turtle clan, which had responsibility for providing hereditary chiefs for the tribe.
 His paternal grandfather was Netawatwees ("Newcomer"), principal chief of the Delaware.

 At that time, the Lenape had three clans or phratries: Turtle, Turkey, and Wolf.
 Children were considered born into their mother's clan, which determined their social status in the tribe.
 The mother's eldest brother was more important to them in shaping their lives than was their biological father.
 The Lenape were required to marry outside their clan.
 Each clan had its own chiefs, councilors, and war captains, as well as a distinct role for serving the tribe.

 The Turtle phratry was considered the senior clan, with the role of leading the tribe.
 Their hereditary chief served as principal chief of the Lenape.
 By early 1776, the Moravian missionary David Zeisberger recorded that Gelelemend had been "designated" as the successor to his paternal grandfather Netawatwees, who was thought to be close to 100 years old.
-After Netawatwees died on October 31, 1776, Gelelemend became Chief of the Turkey Clan (Munsee).
+After Netawatwees died on October 31, 1776, Gelelemend became Chief of the Turkey Clan (Pële).

 The British controlled Detroit as well as areas of the Eastern seaboard, where the Patriot rebels were most active.
 The Delaware tried to remain neutral in the British-American conflict.
 They were subjected to strong pressure to enter the conflict from the British, the Americans, and other Indian nations (most of whom allied with the British, in the hope of pushing American colonists out of their territories).
 Under these circumstances, White Eyes, who by 1773 had become Speaker of the Delaware Head Council, was in line matrilineally to become Chief of the Turtle Clan, and principal chief.
 With White Eyes and Captain Pipe (war captain of the Wolf clan), Gelelemend signed the Delaware Treaty with the United States in 1778.
 Only after the death of White Eyes later that year, who was murdered on November 5, 1778, by an American militia officer, did Gelelemend become principal chief of the Lenape.